Linqirui/ViT-UWA/README.md

 ## ViT-UWA

-The official implementation of the paper "ViT-UWA: Vision Transformer Underwater-Adapter for Dense Predictions Beneath the Water Surface".
+The official implementation of the paper "[ViT-UWA: Vision Transformer Underwater-Adapter for Dense Predictions Beneath the Water Surface](https://ieeexplore.ieee.org/abstract/document/11481591)" .

 If you found this project useful, please give us a star ⭐️ or [cite](#citation) us in your paper, this is the greatest support and encouragement for us.